 One of the many work/life services available to NIH employees is the Voluntary Leave Transfer Program (VLTP).
-This program gives employees additional flexibilities for balancing work and family needs through greater accessibility to leave.
-It allows federal employees to share their unused accrued ANNUAL leave with other employees who are faced with economic hardship because of insufficient leave to cover a medical or family medical emergency.
+This program gives employees additional flexibility for balancing work and family needs through greater accessibility to leave.
+It allows federal employees to share their unused accrued ANNUAL leave with other employees facing economic hardship because of insufficient leave to cover a medical or family medical emergency.

 "Family member" includes the following relatives: